Uline Arena: Decline

-In 1994, Waste Management, purchased the building, and used it as a trash transfer station.
-Blake Van Leer II was hired to build and design the facility, he created a design to preserve its history.
-Van Leer is the grandson of a well known engineer Blake R. Van Leer.
-It was operational until 2003.
+In 1994, Waste Management purchased the building and used it as a trash transfer station.
+Blake Van Leer II, hired to build and design the facility, created a design to preserve its history.
+Van Leer is the grandson of well known engineer Blake R. Van Leer.
+The trash transfer station operated until 2003.

 Waste Management applied for a demolition permit on May 9, 2003, and the D.C.
-Preservation League responded by listing the building in its "Most Endangered Places for 2003".
+Preservation League responded June 11 by listing the building in its "Most Endangered Places for 2003".
 Waste Management sold the building to Douglas Development in 2004.
-The filing with the DC Office of Historic Preservation was filed on June 11, 2003.

 In order to protect the building from efforts to raze it, it was added to the official protection list of the D.C.
 Historic Preservation Review Board in November 2006.
-It was listed on the National Register of Historic Places, on May 17, 2007.
+It was listed on the National Register of Historic Places on May 17, 2007.

 Formerly a popular spot for graffiti, the arena also was used as an indoor parking lot, with the adjacent ice house sitting vacant.
 Billboards also were mounted on the building.
 In 2009, the Coliseum was owned by Douglas Jemal under the name Jemal's Uline LLC.